Types of accommodation

 Total 3,050

-Only the Asylum Centre in Banja Koviljača is formally speaking a permanent centre; the other centres are ‘temporary’ locations for the housing of asylum seekers.
-The overall reception capacity of the Asylum Centres according to the Commissariat is 3050.
+Only the Asylum Centre in Banja Koviljača is a permanent centre per se; the other centres are ‘temporary’ locations for the housing of asylum seekers.
+The overall reception capacity of the Asylum Centres according to the Commissariat is 3,050.
 However, the capacity of the centres is estimated only by the number of available beds, rather than their overall facilities, including toilets, bathrooms and kitchens.
-Asylum Centres were not overcrowded during 2022[4] but it is clear that realistic and dignified conditions for AC in Krnjača and AC Obrenovac are 40 to 50% less than the official number provided by the CRM.
+Asylum Centres were not overcrowded during 2022,[3] but it is clear that, to ensure dignified conditions for AC in Krnjača and AC Obrenovac, capacity should be around 40 to 50% less than the official number provided by the CRM.
+If the centres AC Obrenovac and AC Krnjača had to accommodate 1,000 persons (as their maximum official capacity would allow), there would be significantly negative consequences in terms of overcrowding, lack of privacy and security, deterioration of hygiene and other aspects of life in collective accommodation would arise.

 Temporary reception centres

-Concerning the temporary reception centres, a number of these were opened by the Government of Serbia in the second half of 2015 in order to provide emergency reception conditions for persons who were entering Serbia in an irregular manner and transiting towards their preferred destination countries in the European Union.
+In the second half of 2015, the Government opened 12 temporary receptions centres in order to provide emergency reception conditions for persons who were irregularly entering Serbia and transiting towards their preferred destination countries in the European Union.

-Reception Centres established in Serbia are the following: Preševo, Bujanovac, Pirot, Dimitrovgrad, Bosilegrad, Šid, Principovac, Adaševci, Sombor, Subotica, Kikinda and Bela Palnaka (‘Divljana’).
+These centres are: Preševo, Bujanovac, Pirot, Dimitrovgrad, Bosilegrad, Šid, Principovac, Adaševci, Sombor, Subotica, Kikinda and Bela Palanka (‘Divljana’).

 Temporary reception centre Border location Capacity